aasmc/PetFinder/README.md

 # Pet Finder educational app

-Educational project based on book 'Real-World Android by Tutorials'.
+Educational project based on the book 'Real-World Android by Tutorials'.

 ## Functionality

 The app has several branches that provide different functionality or features built on top of each other.
-Note, that the app's aim was not to create a perfect UI, but rather to learn various techniques and best practices of Android Development like: App Architecture, Data Storage, Networking, Security etc.
+Note, that the app's aim was not to create a perfect UI, but rather to learn various techniques and best practices of Android Development like: App Architecture, Data Storage, Networking, Security etc. LeakCanary is used to detect memory leaks.

 # Branch master